graham/v8-multi-future-example/README.md

     }
 ```

-We've called our function 10 times, and stored the resulting promises in a Vector, the assumption is that none of these promises will remain in a `Pending` state until we resolve them.
+We've called our function 10 times, and stored the resulting promises in a Vector, the assumption is that all of these promises will remain in a `Pending` state until we resolve them.

 Thus